w3f/Grants-Program/applications/pallet-verifier.md

 [MIRAI-diag-level]: https://github.com/facebookexperimental/MIRAI/blob/a94a8c77a453e1d2365b39aa638a4f5e6b1d4dc3/checker/src/options.rs#L32
 [MIRAI-false-+]: https://github.com/facebookexperimental/MIRAI/blob/main/documentation/Overview.md#reducing-false-positives

-Additionally, by examining the reported diagnostic from [the previous research delivery][scs-research-delivery] (see image below), we can make a few important observations:
+However, by examining the reported diagnostic from [the previous research delivery][scs-research-delivery] (see image below), we can make a few important observations:
 - The primary span/location for the diagnostic is pointing to the [`frame_support` pallet][FRAME-support],
   and specifically the [`frame_support::storage::with_storage_layer` function][FRAME-support-with-store],